The Problems of Cybersecurity in the Film & Media Industry

 4 Main Cybersecurity Concerns of the Film and Media Industry

 1. Increased Reliance on Digital Tools: Tapes and film have become things of the past, giving way to digital cameras and cloud storage.
-While the progress in this direction is great, the use of cloud servers, video editing software, and other digital tools in movie production and post-production create vibrant playgrounds for cybercriminals.
+While the progress in this direction is great, the use of cloud servers, free video editing tools, and other digital tools in movie production and post-production create vibrant playgrounds for cybercriminals.
 As the use of digital technologies and virtual storage platforms increases, so does the vulnerability of the players in the industry against cyber-crime.

 Players in this space must pay serious heed to the cybersecurity infrastructure of the cloud platforms and other technologies that they use.
 This can play a vital role in the protection of their intellectual property.